joakim-brannstrom/dextool/plugin/eqdetect/README.md

 - Source-files: *filename_source_mutantID_mutantKind.cpp*
 - Mutant-files: *filename_mutant_mutantID_mutantKind.cpp*

 These files will be created in a directory where the plugin is run and will have the name *eqdetect_generated_files*.

-The plugin takes care of creation of this directory, an
+# !
+Disclaimer !

+This plugin is under development and only works for specific functions that have been mutated in a specific way.
+The aim is to be able to conduct symbolic execution and constraint solving on every mutation generated in order to detect equivalence mutants.